Baegll/TheTatteredSpire/content/The Tattered Spire/Rules/Character Creation/Character Origins.md

 Your character's background is a collection of characteristics that represent the place and occupation that were most formative before your character embarked on a life of adventure.
 ### Parts of a Background
 A background includes the following parts.
+The list of backgrounds can be found [[Backgrounds List]]
 #### Ability Scores
 A background lists three of your character's ability scores.
 Increase one by 2 and another one by 1, or increase all three by 1.
 None of these increases can raise a score above 20.
 They are described further in detail in "[[The Six Abilities]]".
 #### Feat